speedruncomorg/api/version1/users.md

 There are quite a few things that need a couple words of explanation.

 * Most users don't have a ``japanese`` name.

+* ``pronouns`` can either be null or a single string that contains all of a user's set pronouns.

 * The ``name-style`` determines how the username is shown on the website and can be one of two things: